-WITHDRAWAL: The ejector/inserter clips, located at the top and bottom of each module, must be pulled simultaneously to release the module for removal.
+- MODULE WITHDRAWAL: The ejector/inserter clips, located at the top and bottom of each module, must be pulled simultaneously to release the module for removal.
 Before performing this action, control power must be removed from the relay.
 Record the original location of the module to ensure that the same or replacement module is inserted into the correct slot.

-INSERTION: Ensure that the correct module type is inserted into the correct slot position.
-The ejector/inserter clips located at the top and at the bottom of each module must be in the disengaged position as the module is smoothly inserted into the slot.
+Modules with current input provide automatic shorting of external CT circuits. - MODULE INSERTION: Ensure that the correct module type is inserted into the correct slot position.
+The ejector/ inserter clips located at the top and at the bottom of each module must be in the disengaged position as the module is smoothly inserted into the slot.
 Once the clips have cleared the raised edge of the chassis, engage the clips simultaneously.
 When the clips have locked into position, the module will be fully inserted.

-Type 9C and 9D CPU modules are equipped with 10Base-T and 10Base-F Ethernet connectors for communications.
+Type 9G and 9H CPU modules are equipped with 10Base-T and 10Base-F Ethernet connectors.
 These connectors must be individually disconnected from the module before the it can be removed from the chassis.